cies/semver/semver.md

 Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

 Introduction
 ------------

 In the world of software management there exists a dread place called "dependency hell."
-The bigger your system grows and the more packages you integrate into your software, the more likely you are to find yourself, one day, in this pit of despair.
+The bigger your system grows and the more interfaces you integrate into your software, the more likely you are to find yourself, one day, in this pit of despair.

-In systems with many dependencies, releasing new package versions can quickly become a nightmare.
+For example in systems with many dependencies, releasing new package versions can quickly become a nightmare.
 If the dependency specifications are too tight, you are in danger of version lock (the inability to upgrade a package without having to release new versions of every dependent package).
 If dependencies are